The 9 Best Money-Making Apps of 2019

 ibotta is another great cash-back app, and you have three options to make money using it: Upload your receipt to the app when you purchase eligible items; link a store loyalty card before you shop to get access to special offers; or make purchases at eligible stores via the ibotta app.

 With ibotta, you’ll have to complete tasks within the app to get access to its money-saving tools, which can be a drawback, depending on how much free time you have.
-You’ll also have to manually upload receipts, and there are only 289 eligible retailers.
+You’ll also have to manually upload receipts, and there are only about 300 eligible retailers.
 However, you can get cash deposited directly into your ibotta account, which you can then withdraw.
 No waiting on checks via snail mail or trying to navigate cryptocurrency.

 Great for aspiring photographers and videographers, Foap is a money making app that makes it simple to sell your photos and videos.
 Simply download the app, then upload your photos and videos to your online portfolio.